lllhhhyyy/learngit/readme.txt

 git is a free software distribute under the GPL. git has a mutabal index called stage. git tacks changes.
-Creat a new branch is quik.
+Creat a new branch is quik & simple.